Cubeir/Vanilla-RTX-Tuner/README.md

 - `Increase ambient light`
 Adds a small amount of emissivity to all surfaces, effectively increasing ambient light with ray tracing.
 With vibrant visuals this may result in a nightvision effect.
-This options works in conjunction with the Emissivity Multiplier — higher multipliers (e.g. 6.0) will amplify the effect.
+This option works in conjunction with the Emissivity Multiplier — higher multipliers (e.g. 6.0) will amplify the effect.
 Because changes stack on each tuning attempt, only use this once on freshly installed packs, and avoid setting higher emissivity multipliers on further consecutive tuning attempts.
 For that reason, `Emissivity Multiplier` is automatically reset to default (1.0) if previous tuning attempt has had this option enabled.

 - `Normal intensity adjustment`
   Adjusts normal map and heightmap intensities.
   A value of 0 will flatten the textures in any given PBR resource pack.
-Larger values will increase the intensity of normal maps on blocks  This is done through an special algorithm that makes it impossible to lose relative intensity data even with extreme values.
+Larger values will increase the intensity of normal maps on blocks  This is done through a special algorithm that makes it impossible to lose relative intensity data even with extreme values.

 - `Material grain offset`
   Creates grainy materials by adding a layer of noise, user input determines the maximum deviation.
-  This is done in a safe manner with a special algorithm that makes it nearly impossible to take away from the pack's intended look.
-  Examples:
-  Emissives, subtle or extreme values are affected much less by the noise, additionally, noise patterns persist throughout animated textures and texture variations (e.g. a redstone lamp off and redstone lamp on retain the same PBR noise)
+  This is done safely with an algorithm that preserves pack's intended appearance while adding a layer of detail - emissives are affected minimally, and noise patterns persist across animated textures or texture variations (e.g. a redstone lamp off and redstone lamp on retain the same PBR noise)
   The noise is random with a subtle checkerboard pattern that mimics the noise on PBR textures seen in Vibrant Visuals, giving the pack a slightly fresh look each time noise is newly applied!

 - `Roughen up`